Collection of Bombs Astounds Authorities: What's in Your Neighbor's House?

 What they found in his house caused them to evacuate a neighborhood.

-this morning, police spokesman Sergeant Andy Hill writes:
+news release this morning, police spokesman Sergeant Andy Hill writes:

 This turned out to be a great decision as Mr. Turney was not only armed with two handguns, multiple magazines, and a knife, but his home was later found to be filled with numerous loaded handguns, rifles, and 34 improvised explosive devices (I.E.D.s).
 These devices, according to Phoenix Police Bomb Squad investigators are "pipe bombs."